wd5gnr/1802UNO/readme.md

 There is a small ROM at 8000
 To set the ROM you must reflash the Arduino
-The various commands to save and read memory only operate on RAM You can "LOad" through the ROM but it won't change the contents
+The various commands to save and read memory only operate on RAM You can "Load" through the ROM but it won't change the contents

 You can load ETOPS in rom (see http://www.elf-emulation.com/software/rctops.html and below) or the IDIOT/4 monitor in rom (see below)